-Adware, browser hijackers and unwanted apps are these days able to infected the Apple macOS operating system.
-This type of infections are designed specifically to make money.
+Adware, browser hijackers, and unwanted apps are these days able to infect even the macOS operating system.
+These types of infections are designed specifically to make money.
 They generate web traffic, collects sales leads for other dubious sites, and will display advertisements and sponsored links within your web browser.

-Once an adware program is installed on your device, whenever you will browse the Internet, unwanted advertisements will pop-up on your screen.
-These ads are aimed to promote the installation of additional questionable content including web browser toolbars, optimization utilities and other products, all so the adware publisher can generate pay-per-click revenue.
+Once an adware program is installed on your computer, whenever you will browse the Internet, unwanted advertisements will pop-up on your screen or your browser settings will be changed.

 - Advertisements appear in places they shouldn’t be.

 - Your web browser’s homepage has mysteriously changed without your permission.

 - Web pages that you typically visit are not displaying properly.